KPI: Women applicants who gain roles with TfW

 Overview

-Colleague turnover remained low at 1.9%, consistent with previous periods and indicative of a stable workforce.
+Colleague turnover remained low at 6.3%, consistent with 2024/25 and indicative of a stable workforce.
 Leavers were mainly due to retirements and voluntary resignations.

 Well-being of Future Generations Act (WFGA) goals addressed: